aprzygocki/README.md_Generator/README.md

-# Calculator
+# README GENERATOR

 ## Description

-It is a simple calculator that adds, subtracts, multiplies, and divides any two numbers the user provides, making it faster to have all the answers at hand at once.
+It is a command line application that is invoked by using the following bash command:

+node index.js

 ## Table of Contents